indrabasak/indrabasak.github.io/_posts/2017-09-01-anatomy-of-a-bug.md

 The _heap dump_, which was collected with VisualVM, didn't show anything out of the ordinary.
 The _CPU_ and _memory usage_ were normal and on the lower side.
-A separate heap dump was also collected using the _jmap_ tool by exeuting the following command:
+A separate heap dump was also collected using the _jmap_ tool by executing the following command:

 `sudo jmap -F -dump:format=b,file=/tmp/zuul_heapdump <pid>`